pypa/pipenv/docs/advanced.rst

 .. note::

-   Access to the ``safety`` database happens via an API call which retrieves results which are updated on a monthly basis and made available to the community for free by `pyup.io`.
+   Each month, `PyUp.io` updates the ``safety`` database of insecure Python packages and `makes it available to the community for free <https://pyup.io/safety/>`__.
+Pipenv makes an API call to retrieve those results and use them each time you run ``pipenv check`` to show you vulnerable dependencies.

    For more up-to-date vulnerability data, you may also use your own safety API key by setting the environment variable ``PIPENV_PYUP_API_KEY``.